lholliger/Air-Editor/README.md

 # Air-Editor
-A super light text editor written in PHP
+A super light text editor written in HTML and JS

 ##How to
 1. clone and go to the Air Editor directory
 2. run the command ./air
 3. try to use what there is (super buggy)

 ##Dependencies
 1. Google Chrome
 3. UNIX-based OS